 Stage 2: The purpose of this stage was to determine subjects' types, which depended on how well they were able to perform simple calculation tasks.
-All subjects were asked to solve a series of multiplication problems involving the product of a one-digit with a twodigit number, i.e., a problem of the form x^yz .
+All subjects were asked to solve a series of multiplication problems involving the product of a one-digit with a twodigit number, i.e., a problem of the form $x^yz$ .
 They had to solve as many of these questions as possible in five minutes, without pencil or paper or any other helping device.
 For each correctly solved problem they received 25 points.
 All problems were presented to subjects on the computer screen.
 They could type in their answer in a box on the screen and confirm the answer by clicking an "OK"-button with their mouse.
 Upon having entered the answer in that way, a subject was informed whether the answer was correct.
 If it was correct, a new problem appeared automatically on the screen.
 If the answer was wrong, a subject had to work on the same problem again until the correct answer was entered.
 We forced subjects to solve a problem before a new question appeared on the screen in order to avoid subjects using a strategy of guessing, or searching for "easy" problems.
 Information about the current number of correct answers was presented on the screen throughout the test.
 Subjects were also told that the experiment would continue after stage 2 but were not given any details.
 They were, however, informed that the amount of correctly answered questions would, amongst other factors, determine "how easy it is for you to earn money later on in the experiment".
 At the end of the test, subjects were told the total number of problems that they solved correctly, and the resulting payoff.
-Note that there was little scope for uncertainty about own absolute ability, given that performance on the task was easy for subjects to assess, and subjects were reminded explicitly about their performance at the end of the test.
-In this respect, the design provides a relatively hard test of the hypothesis that people are uncertain about relative ability.
-If subjects had not been informed about absolute performance, we are confident that this would have lead to even greater uncertainty about relative ability.

 Stage 3: This was the actual search part of the experiment, consisting of eight periods.
 In each period subjects were endowed with 80 points.
 They had two options, to search or not search.
 If they decided to search they incurred search costs of 80 points and had a chance to receive either 200 points, in case of a successful search, or 0 points if they were unsuccessful.
 Importantly, subjects knew that the chance of being successful when searching depended on their type.
 A "high" type had a 60 percent chance of being successful, while a "low" type only had a 30 percent chance.
 Whether a subject was a high or a low type depended on relative performance on the math test in stage 2.
 High types were those subjects who solved more multiplication problems correctly in stage 2 than half of all other participants in a session.
 Low types were defined analogously.
 In case a subject did not search in a given period this subject could either keep the endowment of 80 points or participate in a lottery, where with equal probability the outcome was either 75 or 85 points.
-We included this lottery option to help keep the potential "game value" of choosing not to search comparable to the case of choosing to search, i.e., to prevent the option of not searching from being relatively more "boring".
-Importantly, the chance of winning in this lottery was independent of the individual's type.
-Thus, subjects could only learn about their true types by searching.
+We included this lottery option to keep the potential "game value" of choosing not to search comparable to the case of choosing to search, i.e., to prevent the option of not searching from being relatively more "boring".
+The chance of winning in this lottery was independent of the individual's type.
+Thus, subjects could learn about their true types only by searching.